think201/database-backup/readme.md

-# 🎉 Database Backup Tool
+# 🎉 @think201/database-backup

-Welcome to the **Database Backup Tool**! 🚀 Your trusty sidekick for effortlessly backing up your databases to AWS S3.
+Welcome to the **Database Backup Tool** by [Think201](https://think201.com)! 🚀 Your trusty sidekick for effortlessly backing up your databases to AWS S3.
 Whether you're a PostgreSQL wizard or a MongoDB maestro, this tool has got your back!

 ## 🛠️ Features
 - **Database Support**: Back up your PostgreSQL and MongoDB databases like a pro! 🥇